German Cockroach Identification and Behavior

 Habitats for German Cockroach Identification and Behavior

 A core part of German cockroach identification and behavior involves knowing where they hide.
-Unlike American cockroaches, which often live in sewers or basements, German cockroaches prefer to be as close to humans as possible.
+Unlike American cockroaches, which often live in sewers and come in from outside, German cockroaches live almost exclusively indoors.

 The Kitchen: Ground Zero